-The Associate of Applied Science is a professionally focused degree designed for students whose primary interest is in acquiring the skills necessary to enter the job market immediately upon graduation.
+The Associate of Applied Science is a professionally focused degree designed for students whose primary interest is in acquiring the skills necessary to enter the job market immediately upon graduation, as well as courses to assist with continued learning for the non-matriculating student.
 To earn an A.A.S. degree from Taylor Business Institute, a student must complete 39 hours of credit from TBI's General Education Core and a total of 57 to 63 credit hours in the program major core associated with their area of applied study.